django-helpdesk/django-helpdesk/docs/settings.rst

 - **HELPDESK_FULL_FIRST_MESSAGE_FROM_EMAIL** Do not ignore fowarded and replied text from the email messages which create a new ticket; useful for cases when customer forwards some email (error from service or something) and wants support to see that

-- **HELPDESK_ALWAYS_SAVE_INCOMING_EMAIL_MESSAGE** Any incoming .eml message is saved and available, helps when customer spent some time doing fancy markup which has been corrupted during the email-to-ticket-comment translate process
+- **HELPDESK_ALWAYS_SAVE_INCOMING_EMAIL_MESSAGE** Any incoming .eml
+  message is saved and available, helps when customer spent some time doing fancy markup which has been corrupted during the email-to-ticket-comment translate process.

+  Requires ``HELPDESK_ENABLE_ATTACHMENTS`` to be set to `True`